Anyel-ec/SecurityMonitoring/Backend/README.md

 # Security Monitoring API

-This project is a connection monitoring API for databases like PostgreSQL, MariaDB, and MongoDB, built using Spring Boot.
-It allows the configuration, storage, and updating of database credentials, as well as executing Docker Compose commands to start containers with these configurations.
+This project is an API for monitoring connections to databases such as PostgreSQL, MariaDB, MongoDB, and additional services like Prometheus and Grafana, using Spring Boot.
+The API allows the configuration, storage, and update of database credentials, installation of Prometheus exporters, and execution of Docker Compose commands to start containers with these configurations.

 ## Features

-- **Connection Configuration**: Manages connections for various databases, allowing the storage and updating of credentials.
+- **Connection Configuration**: Manages connections for multiple databases, allowing saving and updating credentials.
 - **Docker Compatibility**: Executes Docker Compose commands to initialize PostgreSQL databases using the configured credentials.
+- **Prometheus Exporter Installation**: Allows configuring Prometheus exporters for PostgreSQL, MongoDB, and MariaDB.
+- **Grafana Installation**: Manages the configuration and installation of Grafana.
-- **Basic Authentication**: Implements basic security using Spring Security and password encoding with BCrypt.
+- **Basic Authentication**: Implements basic security using Spring Security and BCrypt for password encoding.
 - **Connection Testing**: Provides utilities to test the connection to configured databases.
+- **Installation Status**: Allows querying the installation status, including whether it's complete or not.

 ## Technologies Used